TRaSH-Guides/Guides/docs/Glossary/index.md

 The DMCA Takedown process allows creators to send notices to hosting/service providers that have material that infringes on their copyright.

-When a DMCA takedown request is issued to a [USP (Usenet Service Provider)](#usp), you may end up with missing or incomplete parts, and extraction can subsequently fail.
-DMCA stands for `Digital Millennium Copyright Act`.
+When a DMCA takedown request is issued to a [Usenet Service Provider (USP)](#usp), parts of the release may end up missing or incomplete, leaving you unable to complete the extraction.

 [More info from Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act){:target="\_blank" rel="noopener noreferrer"}